 Non-member usage policy (other than visitor usage as per above)

 NOTE: The clubhouse is primarily to be used by club members, but the policy below is there to facility non-member usage desired by the club as a potential benefit to the club, or requested by others to use the club.
-E.g. ICU training, other club training / visit, Local group using meeting room facilities.
+E.g. CI training, other club training / visit, Local group using meeting room facilities.

 Any non-member usage of the club house must be approved by the committee in email or paper copy.
 It must also comply with the non-commercial usage policy of the club.